drbfraser/CRADLE-Android/README.md

 ### Verify the setup

 After setting up the Git pre-push hook, try to push a commit via the command line / terminal:
 `git push`.
-You shouuld see the static code analysis and unit tests displayed in the window before pushing.
-Android Studio's Git push interface will also run these hooks, but it is not as verbose unless there's a failure.
+You should see the static code analysis and unit tests displayed in the window before pushing.
+Android Studio's Git push interface will also run these hooks, but it is not as verbose unless there is a failure.

 ## Tests